 Manifestos give you the chance to show and convince the electorate why you are the best candidate for the role.
 Written versions will be displayed on the Union elections website during voting.
 Manifestos often say more about a candidate if they are not submitted in time.
 Any manifestos submitted after the deadline below will not be published at all.
 Other student media may also use the submitted manifesto text or contact you to submit a further manifesto.

 Manifesto specs are as follows:

-Medium Submit to Maximum Word Count Photo Needed Deadline Manifesto & Picture Voting Website 250 words Yes, .jpg Noon - 24/05/2018
+Medium Submit to Maximum W Manifesto & Picture Voting Website 250 words

 You are able to enter the following alongside your manifesto: